Central Highlands Vietnam – Offroad Vietnam Motorbike Tours

 The Jarai and Bahnar are merely the major chunks of the highlands’ patchwork of ethnic minorities.
 Cocooned in woolly jumpers, scarves and bobble hats, the highlanders exude a warmth unsurpassed elsewhere in the country, and are the undoubted highlight of a trip through the area.
 However, many groups are struggling to maintain their identities in the face of persistent pressure from Hanoi to assimilate – a number of rather large protests have taken place since the turn of the 21st century, with the central government’s reactions widely criticised by international governments and human rights groups (see Post–reunification).
 Sensitive to the minority rights issue, the Vietnamese authorities only opened this region to foreigners in 1993, and while you’re free to travel independently between the major cities, visiting one of the highlands’ many minority villages independently can be difficult: in most cases you’ll need to go through a local tourist guide (and pay handsomely for the privilege).
 In each area, it’s best to double-check the current regulations, especially concerning overnight stays in villages.

 Your discover of central highlands Vietnam will vary enormously depending upon when you visit.
 According to Vietnam Motorbike Tour Expert’s experience, the dry season runs from November through to April.
 To see the region at its atmospheric best, it’s better to go in the wet season, May to October, although at this time the rain can make some outlying villages inaccessible.
-We do have few motorbike tour options including central highlands.
+We do have few motorbike tour options including Central Vietnam Motorbike Tours.
 Please contact us for a great motorbike tour in Vietnam including this beautiful area.